tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 <span class="twitter-dm">Always asking... "well who are the rest of the team"</span>
 <span class="twitter-dm twitter-dm-first">And taiga was the only one ready to take a chance on us</span>

 Pretty surprising, actually.
 Taiga was a part of the Insania crew for the longest time.
-However, Insania and the boys knew a change had to be made after Liquid failed to qualify to TI last year and Taiga voluntarily fell on the sword.
-Guess Taiga and OG saw mutual potential in one another.
+However, the Liquid boys knew a change had to be made after they failed to qualify to TI last year and Taiga voluntarily fell on the sword.
+Guess he and OG saw mutual potential in one another.

 <span class="twitter-dm">Once we have taiga then Ammar decided to join us</span>
 <span class="twitter-dm twitter-dm-first">Ammar brought bzm</span>